-We also get to meet 97-year-old Victor who at 18 found himself on the beach at Dunkirk.
+We also met 97-year-old Victor who at 18 found himself on the beach at Dunkirk.

-And we're introduced to a blossoming friendship between 4-year-old Scarlett who lost her Mum when she was only three and shy 84-year-old Beryl.
+And we were introduced to a blossoming friendship between 4-year-old Scarlett who lost her Mum when she was only three and shy 84-year-old Beryl.

 Sylvia Fairholme, 102

-At 102 years old Sylvia can still bend down and touch her toes.
+At 102 years old Sylvia could still bend down and touch her toes.

 She moved to Lark Hill when it opened in 2009.
 She moved from her home of 69 years.

-She says: “I love it.
+She said: “I love it.
 It’s the best thing I did.
 Everyone is so friendly and you know that if you want help there is somebody there all the time.”

 Victor Chanter, 97